robertcasanova/starter/README.md

 starter
 =======

-Starting point for new project.
+Starting point for new AMD projects.

 ### JS optimize